Toby Clark is a non-practising fashion designer and founder of ‘Toby etc.‘ a design and brand strategy studio.

 ~~~

 My design approach is quite purist, starting by quietly observing the inner culture of a brand organisation.
 I seek to contribute meaningful creative solutions which do not attempt to reinvent the wheel.
-I believe the simpler and more harmonious the design, the better it will be.
+I believe the simpler and more harmonious the design and the awareness of the design solution, the better it will be.
+The antithesis of Sisyphus and the hill boulder.

 I prefer to focus on the social benefits that good design can bring to the end user, rather than the profitable gain it may bring to shareholders.
 I help and mentor young designers starting their own brands and who share a desire to create an environmentally sound footprint.

 I endorse holistic design-thinking.
 During the design creation phase I consider the environmental impact and social responsibility within the supply chain and strive to reduce the need to discard or throwaway clothing & textile products.
 I do this by creating timeless products that are quality driven and I encourage their frequent use and lifetime repair.
-I personally enjoy repeatedly wearing the same set of clothes until they physically wear out, as I believe it puts less stress on the planet.
-I also find the process incredibly informative as a designer.
+I personally enjoy repeatedly wearing the same set of clothes until they physically wear out.
+I believe it puts less stress on the planet.
+I also find the process of identifying fault-lines incredibly informative as a designer.

 Am passionate about ‘localism’ in business models and concepts that directly connect people to their home place.
 I consider this a type of urban activism that subdues the reliance on the aviation industry and benefits our social wellbeing.

 I take inspiration from many different aspects of our living world and am fascinated by New Zealand’s tuataras.
 These fascinating creatures are the only living species on earth to have survived when the dinosaurs died out.
-Born with a third eye for extra periphery vision and hearts that beat just once per minute, they remain our planet’s greatest survivors.
-While the dinosaurs once dominated the landscape demanding all of the attention with their sheer size, they did not possess the tuataras evolutionary ability to adapt, especially to climate change.
-A lesson we can all try to learn as climate change is upon us. “
+Born with a third eye for extra periphery vision, the ability to hear without external ears and hearts that beat just once per minute, they remain our planet’s greatest survivors.
+While the dinosaurs once dominated the landscape, demanding all of the attention with their sheer size, they did not possess the clever tuataras evolutionary ability to adapt, especially to climate change.
+A lesson we can all try to learn as climate change is now upon us. “